Hude06/GPS-Client-for-Amiga/README.md

     .longitude
 )
 return base_lat, base_lon`
-     This code allows me to reverse the RELPOSNED Coornets of the amgia and find out where the base station is
+     This code allows me to reverse the RELPOSNED Coordinates of the Amiga and find out where the base station is

 3. GPS Module and a Feather S2.
-   - I have been using a Feather S2 and a GPS module to get the Longitude and Lattiude of the Drone and then they it gets sent to my server.
+   - I have been using a Feather S2 and a GPS module to get the Longitude and Latitude of the Drone and then they it gets sent to my server.
 Then using my UI I am able to stop and start the tracking of the drone.
 Finally the server stores the GPS and waits for a call from the amiga.
 The amiga then sends out a fetch and pulls down the most recent Map or Run.
 The amiga then converts it to RELPOSNED using some of the functions I mentioned before and it will then format it in a way that the Auto Plot app can use.